phac-nml/irida-pipeline-plugins/README.md

 ```

 The `[RELEASE]` could be a direct link to your GitHub releases page (e.g., <https://github.com/phac-nml/irida-plugin-amr-detection/releases>), a link to the appropriate JAR file, or if you wish to make use of a badge for your release/repository, you can refer to <https://shields.io/category/version>.

+# License

+Text in this repository is licensed under the **Creative Commons Attribution 4.0 International** <https://creativecommons.org/licenses/by/4.0/> license.
+Licenses for each IRIDA plugin are specific to each plugin and should be available from the respective code repositories.

 [IRIDA]: https://github.com/phac-nml/irida/
 [IRIDA Pipeline Plugin]: https://irida.corefacility.ca/documentation/developer/tools/pipelines/#4-test-in-irida